fiduswriter/diffDOM/README.md

-# DOM-diff - A JavaScript diffing algorith for DOM elements
+# diffDOM - A JavaScript diffing algorithm for DOM elements

 This library allows the abstraction of differences between DOM elements as a "diff" object, representing the sequence of modifications